ada-popovic/markdown_archive/README.md

 3. The Liquid

+  The liquid inside a snowglobe is in its most basic versions clear water.
+Different producers often add glycerin or potentially lethal chemicals to prevent freezing and to thicken the water so the flakes drift through slowly and hence achieve a more satisfying effect.

-  In the 1960's, several children got sick when they drank the contents of domes filled with polluted water taken directly from Hong Kong Harbor.
+  Interestingly, the liquid is the part of the snowglobe that has caused most controversy.
+In the 1960's, several children got sick when they drank the contents of domes filled with polluted water taken directly from Hong Kong Harbour.
 In the 1950's, one manufacturer, finding that water froze when his inventory was being shipped, began adding antifreeze.
-Today, many manufacturers still add potentially lethal chemicals to prevent freezing and to thicken the water so the flakes drift through slowly.

-  there were domes send from Canada that had liquid metaamphetamine in it   [https://edition.cnn.com/2019/07/26/world/liquid-meth-snow-globes-australia-trnd/index.html](https://edition.cnn.com/2019/07/26/world/liquid-meth-snow-globes-australia-trnd/index.html)
+Unfortunately, many children also tried drinking the snowglobe water and got sick, for which manufacturer was sued.
+In 2019 a [shipment of of snowglobes from Canada](https://edition.cnn.com/2019/07/26/world/liquid-meth-snow-globes-australia-trnd/index.html) was discovered to contain liquid metaamphetamine in it.

 4. The Vessel

-  In the early 1950's, plastic began to take the place of glass as a material for the globe itself.
+  Originally, the snowglobe were expensive memorabilia and were made from blown glass by means of true craftsmanship.
+In the early 1950's however, plastic began to take the place of glass as a material for the globe itself, changing the image of snowglobe into an epitome of a cheap, tacky souvenir.

 5. Base

-  doesnt really matter as long as its waterproof, most popular choices include plastic
+  The base seems to be the part that is least conceptually or materially exploited.
+The material used for it doesn't really matter as long as it is waterproof and hard enough to carry the globe.
+Most popular choices include plastic and impregnated wood.

 6. Subject
-  THE FIGURINE/DIORAMA/PICTURE

-  doesn't really matter as long as its waterproof, most often its a sculpture, can be anything, not necessarily connected to snow
+  This part of the snowglobe probably matters the most.
+It is all the globe is about.
+Usually inside of the globe we will find a figurine, diorama or a two-dimensional picture.
+Yet again, the material doesn't really matter as long as its waterproof.
+What the figurine represents is also very much up to the producer.
+First snowglobes included miniature pieces of architecture, nowadays they are mostly connected to souvenir and christmas industry, but can also serve for way personalised purpose, such as displaying a wedding picture or a family scene, such as in the globe ordered by Obama family.

 |<img src="https://github.com/ada-popovic/markdown_archive/blob/master/research/images/snowman.jpg" title ="Snowman" width="25%"/>|  <img src="https://github.com/ada-popovic/markdown_archive/blob/master/research/images/mickey.jpg" title ="Mickey" width="25%"/>| <img src="https://github.com/ada-popovic/markdown_archive/blob/master/research/images/hawaii.jpg" title ="Hawaii" width="25%"/> |
 |--|--|--|